frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMePortfolioOverview.md

 - JavaScript Errors - The number of JavaScript Errors for each application.
 - Request Errors - The number of Request Errors for each application.

- Each table displays the metric for the last 24 hours, 7 day timeshift, 14 day timeshift and 21 day timeshift.
+ Each table displays the metric for the last current timeframe, 7 day timeshift, 14 day timeshift and 21 day timeshift.
 This enables trend analysis for each metric.

 ![Portfolio Overview Dashboard](PortfolioOverview-3.png)

-The bottom section charts customer satisfaction (Satisfied, Tolerated, Frustrated) over the last seven days.
+The bottom section charts customer satisfaction (Satisfied, Tolerated, Frustrated) over the currnt timeframe.